Best Software

 Headquarters: Helsinki, Finland.

-AI architecture: AI bolted on, focused on regulated-industry contract structure and obligation management.
+AI architecture: Workflow-first, with AI focused on regulated-industry contract structure and obligation management.

 Key strength: Structured contract control for regulated organizations.
 EU data residency.
 Strong on obligation management for European mid-market.